 Who Should Pay VAT?

 VAT registration can be either voluntary or compulsory.
-Compulsory VAT registration applies to your business if in a tax period your business makes revenue of a million Rands plus on goods that qualify for VAT.
-You can register for VAT voluntarily should your revenue be R50 thousand for more.
+Compulsory VAT registration applies to your business if in a tax period your business makes revenue of a million Rands or more on goods that qualify for VAT.
+You can register for VAT voluntarily should your revenue be fifty thousand Rands or more.

 The revenue needs to be from goods that are neither zero-rated nor VAT exempt.
 Entrepreneurs that opt into turnover tax may still choose to opt into the VAT system.
 Companies, individuals, partnerships, trust funds, foreign donor-funded projects, and municipalities can all register for VAT.